jointheleague/dragondungeon/README.md

-# miniature-parakeet
+# DragonCoin

-miniature-parakeet is my boilerplate for a react/pixi-fiber/colyseus/typescript stack multiplayer game.
+DragonCoin is an epic game.
+With dragons.
+And coins.
+And fireballs.